Dinesh-dypcoe/DoIt/README.md

 Install dependencies:

 npm install

-add the weather api key in .env file
+Add the weather API key in the .env file.

 Start the development server: